SrijonSync/Credit-Card-Analysis---Power-BI-Project/README.md

 Additional Dashboard Insights
 The project consists of two pages in the Power BI dashboard:

-Overview Dashboard: Provides a high-level summary of revenue trends, spending behaviors, and customer demographics.
+-----Overview Dashboard: Provides a high-level summary of revenue trends, spending behaviors, and customer demographics.
 Detailed Analysis Page: Offers in-depth insights into specific metrics, such as revenue trends by time period, customer segmentation, and transaction patterns.

-DAX Queries Used
+----DAX Queries Used
 Several DAX (Data Analysis Expressions) queries were implemented to enhance the analysis:

 ###############Age Group Classification